-The UNLV School of Dental Medicine (SDM) came into existence when key political, academic, and health leaders committed to addressing the state's shortage of dentists — particularly in rural areas — and the lack of oral health access for lower socioeconomic groups.
+The UNLV School of Dental Medicine came into existence when key political, academic, and health leaders committed to addressing the state's shortage of dentists — particularly in rural areas — and the lack of oral health access for lower socioeconomic groups.
 The school was charged with preparing socially aware, clinically adept dentists to address oral health needs in Nevada.

 Beginning a Mission

 In December 2001, UNLV purchased 18 acres in the University Hospital complex and renovated the existing buildings.
 With founding dean Dr. E. Steven Smith overseeing a class of 75 students, the school opened the following fall to pursue its mission of improving the health of the citizens of Nevada through oral health care services; integrated biomedical, professional, and clinical curricula; and biomedical discovery.
 The school received its accreditation from the Commission on Dental Accreditation before opening in the fall of 2002.

 In its short history, the school has developed a national reputation for innovation in its curriculum.
 For example: